RedHatProductSecurity/openlcs/tests/functional/README.md

 - OLCS_TEST_DB_USER: test database username
 - OLCS_TEST_DB_HOST: test database password

->Note: each of the variable above has a default value, only update those that are inconsistent with the default.
+>Note: each of the variable above has a default value, only update those that are inconsistent with the default, e.g., update the OLCS_TEST_DB_HOST to 'localhost' which has a default 'postgres'.

 ## Run the tests
 There are a few methods how you can run test cases.
 Always run the commands from